Slovakia in the Eurovision Song Contest 2011: At Eurovision

 The two semi-finals were broadcast in Slovakia on Jednotka and Dvojka, while the final was broadcast on Jednotka and via radio on Rádio FM.
 All broadcasts featured commentary by Roman Bomboš.
-The Slovak spokesperson, who announced the top 12-point score awarded by Slovakia during the final, was Mária Pietrová.
+RTVS appointed Mária Pietrová as its spokesperson to announce the top 12-point score awarded by Slovakia during the final.

 Voting

 Voting during the three shows involved each country awarding points from 1-8, 10 and 12 as determined by a combination of 50% national jury and 50% televoting.
-Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
+Each participating broadcaster assembled a jury of five music industry professionals who are citizens of the country they represent.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.